shaunyue/shaunyue.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage!
 I am currently an associate professor in the [School of Cyber Science and Technology](https://scst.sysu.edu.cn) at [Sun Yat-sen University](https://www.sysu.edu.cn).
-My research interests fall in the ﬁelds of machine learning and information network, including reinforcement learning (decision and control), distributed learning, generative models, and LLM agent, with a particular emphasis on applications in *intelligent decision at edge*.
+My research interests fall in the ﬁelds of machine learning and information network, including reinforcement learning (decision and control), distributed learning, generative models, and LLM agent, with a particular emphasis on applications in intelligent decision at edge.

 I received my Ph.D. from the [School of Computer Science and Engineering](https://cse.csu.edu.cn/) (advised by [Prof. Ju Ren](https://juren1987.github.io/)) and my B.Sc. from the [School of Mathematics and Statistics](https://math.csu.edu.cn/), at [Central South University](https://www.csu.edu.cn).
 I was a visiting Ph.D. student at the [Davis AI, Robotics, and Edge (DARE) Lab](https://faculty.engineering.ucdavis.edu/jzhang/research-group/) (from 2020 to 2022, advised by [Prof. Junshan Zhang](https://faculty.engineering.ucdavis.edu/jzhang/)) and [Decision Intelligence Lab](https://people.iiis.tsinghua.edu.cn/~dilab/index.html) (Fall 2018, advised by [Prof. Longbo Huang](http://people.iiis.tsinghua.edu.cn/~huang/index.html)).
 I was a postdoctoral researcher in the [Department of Computer Science Technology](https://www.cs.tsinghua.edu.cn/) at [Tsinghua University](https://www.tsinghua.edu.cn/) from 2023 to 2024.